In today’s tutorial, we’ll check how easy it is to upgrade the distribution.

 📜 Table of Contents

-Upgrade using the Nitrux Update System Tool
+Upgrade using the Nitrux Update Tool System

 The Nitrux Update Tool System (nuts) is a utility designed to update Nitrux OS and provide a backup option for rollbacks.